 In March of 2018, at the California Air Resources Board (CARB) meeting, the Funding Agriculture Replacement Measure for Emission Reductions (FARMER) program was approved.
 The FARMER funding was used to provide $135,000,000 in funding statewide to provide incentives for the replacement of: agricultural harvesting equipment, heavy-duty trucks, agricultural pump engines, tractors and other equipment used in agricultural operations.

-Mendocino County Farm Bureau worked with Mendocino County Air Quality Management District staff and our membership to encourage participation in the FARMER program.
-The outreach was successful and Mendocino County submitted 26 eligible projects for consideration and 8 were approved for the first two rounds of funding for approximately $277, 414.
+Mendocino County Farm Bureau continues to work with the Mendocino County Air Quality Management District staff and our membership to encourage participation in the FARMER program.
+The annual outreach has been successful and Mendocino County has submitted numerous eligible projects for funding consideration.

-A third round of funding applications will be submitted in 2020 and those with diesel engines that need to be replaced for compliance reasons are encouraged to contact the Mendocino County Air Quality Management District for additional information.
+Additional rounds of funding applications are expected and those with diesel engines that need to be replaced for compliance reasons are encouraged to contact the Mendocino County Air Quality Management District for additional information.

 Carl Moyer Grant Funds